magsenche/hanazono/docs/health/dopamine.md

 “Dopamine is about wanting, not about having”.
 Contrast that with serotonin, which is associated not so much with “wanting” but with feelings of well-being about what we already have.
 These are generalizations of course — dopamine and serotonin do other things too, but they are accurate, nonetheless.

+??? question "How does dopamine differ from serotonin in terms of desires and satisfaction?"
+    Dopamine is about "wanting," focusing on external goals and desires.
+Serotonin, on the other hand, is associated with feelings of well-being about what we already have.

 It is hard to overstate how much dopamine levels shape our perception of life, our emotions, and how capable we perceive ourselves to be — when dopamine levels are low, we feel unmotivated, derive less pleasure from pursuits and feel physically tired.

+??? question "What is dopamine's primary role in our emotions and perception?"
+    Dopamine is linked to our sense of motivation, enhancing our focus and lowering our threshold for action.
+It is associated with wanting rather than having, shaping our perception of life and our feelings of capability.

+??? question "What happens when dopamine levels are low?"
+    When dopamine levels are low, we feel unmotivated, derive less pleasure from pursuits, and feel physically tired.

 ## Dopamine to Sustain Motivation
 We have a baseline of dopamine, and it can spike or drop based on various actions, compounds we ingest or even our thoughts.
 Our baseline dopamine levels are influenced by many factors, including genetics, behaviors, sleep, nutrition and the level of dopamine you experienced on previous days.
 It is critically important to maintain sufficient levels of baseline dopamine to sustain day-to-day motivation.
 We don’t want the baseline too low or too high.